What you need to know about doing business in India

 In this article, you will find out more about business opportunities in India and what rules apply to importing and exporting goods and services.
 The following topics are covered:

-Dutch exports to India grew by 25.5% to €5.9 billion in 2022 compared to 2021 (source: CBS).
-Main export products are metal ores and metal waste, plastics in primary form, and organic chemical products.
+Dutch exports to India fell by 5.1% to €3.4 billion in 2023 compared to 2022.
+This is according to EU figures.
+Main export products are metal ores and metal waste, electrical appliances, medicines, and plastics in primary form.

-Imports of products from India also rose 20.8% to €6.4 billion in 2022, compared with 2021.
-Main imports include crude oil and petroleum products, metals such as aluminium and zinc, clothing and accessories.
-Netherlands Enterprise Agency, RVO cites more developments in mutual trade between the Netherlands and India (in Dutch).
+Imports of products from India also fell by 1.6% to €9.8 billion in 2023 compared with 2022.
+Key imports include crude oil and petroleum products, telephones, aluminium, and medicines.
+The Netherlands Enterprise Agency cites more developments in trade between the Netherlands and (in Dutch).

 Promising industries

 India is located in South Asia between Pakistan and Bangladesh.
 Below China and Nepal.
 With a population of 1.4 billion, the country has a huge consumer market.
-India has a lot of focus on its domestic economy.
+India has a lot of focus on its domestic .
 And protecting it.
 Internationally, India is known for its highly developed IT services sector and drug industry.
 This is due to its young population, which is highly educated.

 For Dutch businesses with knowledge of agriculture, horticulture and fisheries, India offers opportunities.
 Opportunities also exist if you know a lot about water, energy and Life Science & Health (LSH).
-RVO has market reports (in Dutch) on these and other industries.
+RVO has market (in Dutch) on these and other industries.

 Making contacts